-- According to records obtained by PETA, the USDA cited the SeaQuest location in Woodbridge, New Jersey, after an employee closed a door on a flying squirrel, killing the animal, in June 2021.
+- According to records obtained by PETA, the USDA cited the SeaQuest location in Woodbridge, New Jersey, after a flying squirrel was closed in a door, killing the animal, in June 2021.
 The squirrel had been attempting to flee from an enclosure after an encounter with a visitor.

 - In July 2020, a 1-year-old sloth named Flash died at SeaQuest’s facility in Las Vegas, Nevada.
 Flash was very thin when he died and had a history of weakness, twitching, and lack of appetite.
 PETA asked the USDA to investigate the circumstances that led to his death, including whether SeaQuest could adequately care for this species.